THE SONG OF HIAWATHA

 If you want a quick sense of what this book is about before diving in, the paragraphs above highlight the themes to listen for while reading.

-Below are the published works of the author "Longfellow, Henry Wadsworth, 1807-1882":
+Below are the author’s published works."Longfellow, Henry Wadsworth, 1807-1882":

 - The Rover Boys On The Farm; Or, Last Days At Putnam Hall